On homotopy exact sequences for normal schemes: An application to morphisms to curves

-Suppose that condition 2 is satisfied, and the scheme $S$ is not proper rational.
-By Theorem \ref{suff} and Proposition \ref{geomexact}, it suffices to show that the morphism $f'$ is surjective.
-Since $N_{X/S}=S'$, the scheme $S'$ satisfies the property (T) by Lemma \ref{nonproper}.
-Therefore, if we can take a point of complement of the image of $f'$ in $S'$, there exists a finite \'etale covering of $X$ such that condition 4 in Proposition \ref{essential} does not hold.
-But this contradicts the assumption that the sequence (\ref{exact}) is exact. \end{proof}
+Suppose that condition 2 is satisfied and the scheme $S$ is not proper rational.
+Then $S'$ is also not proper rational.
+Note that, if $f'$ is surjective, condition 1 is satisfied by Proposition \ref{geomexact}.
+Hence, to finish the proof of Theorem \ref{curve criterion}, it suffices to show that the morphism $f'$ is surjective.
+Suppose that $f'$ is not surjective.
+Since $S'$ satisfies property (T) by Lemma \ref{nonproper}, there exists a connected \'etale covering space $X'\to X$ such that the normalization of $S'$ in the function field of $X'$ is not \'etale over $S'$.
+This contradicts the assumption that the sequence (\ref{exact}) is exact by Proposition \ref{essential} and Remark \ref{dominant}. \end{proof}